Skip to main content

 Biography

 Dr. Rebecca A. Kuehl is associate academic director and professor in the School of Communication and Journalism at South Dakota State University.
-She also teaches in Women, Gender & Sexuality Studies at SDSU.
-Her research focuses on intersections among rhetorical citizenship and public deliberation, civic rhetoric and education, workplace cultural diversity and community inclusion, and women’s health discourses such as childbirth and breastfeeding.
+She also teaches in Women, Gender and Sexuality Studies at South Dakota State University.
+Her research focuses on intersections among rhetorical citizenship and public deliberation, civic rhetoric and education, workplace cultural diversity and community inclusion and women’s health discourses such as childbirth and breastfeeding.
 Her research has been funded by two Community Innovation Grants from the Bush Foundation.
-Her research has appeared in edited books, including Rhetoric: Concord and Controversy, Contemporary Rhetorical Citizenship, Speech and Debate as Civic Education, and The Rhetoric of Health and Medicine As/Is.
-Her research has also appeared in Human Communication Research, Rhetoric of Health & Medicine, Southern Communication Journal, Communication Quarterly, Communication Design Quarterly Review, Health Communication, Translational Behavioral Medicine, and the Journal of Human Lactation.
+Her research has appeared in edited books, including Rhetoric: Concord and Controversy, Contemporary Rhetorical Citizenship, Speech and Debate as Civic Education and The Rhetoric of Health and Medicine As/Is.
+Her research has also appeared in Human Communication Research, Rhetoric of Health and Medicine, Southern Communication Journal, Communication Quarterly, Communication Design Quarterly Review, Health Communication, Translational Behavioral Medicine and the Journal of Human Lactation.

 CV